Campaign Info

 | Narrative Arcs | Every 5 Cycles a climax scenario drives the story forward |

-| The Deepening | Cyclical zone contamination (0-5) drives battlefield hazards, income shifts, and zone reclassification; contamination rises, peaks, and recedes in a tidal cycle |
+| The Tidal Cycle | Cyclical zone contamination (0-5) drives battlefield hazards, income shifts, and zone reclassification; contamination rises, peaks, and recedes in a tidal cycle |

 A Note on the Spirit of the Campaign